connerlacey7/IndividualProj2/readme.md

 **Project Description**: It will output a random word from a list I made and then it will scramble it for the user to solve it and what it was

 **Project Goals**: Use more resources to better understand the language.
-Have a set schedule to work on my homework
+Have a set schedule to work on my homework daily

 ## Instructions for Build and Use